GxNaitik/CKB-LEARNING-TRACK/weekly-learning-logs/week1-notes.md

   - L1 Security and decentralization.
   - L2 Making transactions faster and scalable.
 - Learned about CKBytes (CKB) — Nervos’ native token for storage and transaction fees.
-- Began coding on Nervos using Rust, JavaScript, and C in the CKB-VM.
 - Explored NC-MAX, Nervos’ enhanced Proof of Work for secure and efficient consensus.
 ## Resources I Used